-One of the tiniest breeds available (under 8 pounds, but often less than 5), the Maltese is usually friendly around cats and other animals because of his size and low prey drive.
-They are a lazy dog, and usually pleasant to be around.
+One of the tiniest breeds available (under eight pounds, but often less than five), the Maltese is usually friendly around cats and other animals because of his size and low prey drive.
+They are a lazy dog and usually pleasant to be around.

 This little dog also rarely sheds.
-Some people will tell you he is hypoallergenic since he has no undercoat and is fairly clean, and since the coat can be a lot of trouble to take care, owners often keep their dog in a short “puppy cut;” the puppy cut is much easier to groom.
+Some people will tell you he is hypoallergenic since he has no undercoat and is fairly clean.
+Since the coat can be a lot of trouble to take care of, owners often keep their dog in a short “puppy cut;” the puppy cut is much easier to groom.